ToolJet/ToolJet/docs/docs/setup/docker-local.md

 title: Docker Local
 ---

-# Try ToolJet locally with Docker
+# Try ToolJet with Docker

-You can run the command below to have tooljet running locally.
+You can run the command below to have tooljet up and running right away.

 ```bash
 docker run \